 Motorola’s Razr 5G supports similar functionality on its outer display, and it was critical that Samsung updated its Cover Screen with these tools.
-They aren’t perfect, but are just powerful enough to prevent you from opening the phone from time to time.
+They aren’t perfect, but are just powerful enough to prevent you from constantly opening the phone — which saves some time and some battery life.

 Are the cameras up to snuff?

-Samsung carried the camera hardware over from the Z Flip 5G, which is a touch disappointing.
+Samsung carried the camera hardware over from the Z Flip 5G, which is disappointing.
 The company largely did the same with the cameras on the Z Fold 3.

 The Z Flip 3 has three cameras.
-There are two 12MP shooters on the outside, which include a standard lens with Dual Pixels and OIS at f/1.8 and an ultra-wide-angle lens at f/2.2.
-Samsung says it improved the glass covering these lenses with tougher, clearer stuff than that used on the Z Flip 5G.
+There are two 12MP shooters on the outside, which include a standard lens with Dual Pixels and OIS at f/1.8 and an ultrawide lens at f/2.2.
+Samsung says it improved the glass covering these lenses with tougher, clearer stuff than what it used on the Z Flip 5G.
 The user-facing camera, which is visible in the punch hole at the top of the display, is a 10MP job at f/2.4.

 Check out: The best camera phones you can get

-The camera does a good enough job, though it stops well short of excellent.
+The camera does a good enough job, though it stops well short of being excellent.

-The camera itself does a good enough job, though it stops well short of excellent.
-Images I captured with the Z Flip 3 were about on par with those I snagged from the Z Fold 3.
+The camera itself does a good enough job, though it stops well short of being excellent.
+Images we captured with the Z Flip 3 were about on par with those snagged from the Z Fold 3.

 You can see in the daytime shots below that basics such as focus, white balance, and exposure are on point.
 Color is, in typical Samsung fashion, pushed a bit.
 The auto HDR tool, which is turned on by default, truly helps balance out images that might otherwise lose detail to shaded areas.
-In that respect, I’m happy.
-I did, however, spot more noise in the pictures than I prefer to see from cameras at this price point.
+In that respect, we’re happy.
+It was, however, too easy to spot noise in the pictures from a camera at this price point.

 The colors are a touch less vibrant when shooting after the sun sets.
-During twilight, I noticed the HDR wasn’t quite able to keep up with the shadows.
-Further, the shots I took from under the bridge are very noisy.
+During twilight, the HDR wasn’t quite able to keep up with the shadows.
+Further, the shots taken from under the bridge are very noisy.

 Zooming is mostly accomplished via digital crop.
-The ultra-wide camera handles shots at 0.5x.
-I was pleased enough with the color and exposure of daytime wide-angle shots, but noticed a bit of distortion in the corners.
+The ultrawide camera handles shots at 0.5x.
+The color and exposure of daytime wide-angle shots was pleasing enough, but there was some distortion in the corners.
 The main lens handles everything else, which means up to 10x zoom.
 As expected, zooming up to about 4x is fairly usable, but anything beyond that is hardly worth capturing.
 Zooming out to the max leaves you with rough results.

 Portraits and selfies are decent.
 When shooting portraits, the camera does a fair job of edge detection and delivers fairly even blurred backgrounds.
 The inner selfie camera captures regular shots and portraits alike.
-There’s also a toggle to switch between wide-angle selfies so you can include more people or more background in the shot.
+There’s also a toggle to switch between ultrawide selfies so you can include more people or more background in the shot.
 Edge detection wasn’t as clean and the backgrounds were sometimes over blurred, making them look unnatural.
-I also saw a bit of noise from the selfie camera.
+There is also some noticeable noise from the selfie camera.

 Video capture is possible up to 4K resolution at 60fps.
 That’s a pretty standard offering, though it falls short of the 8K capabilities offered by most competing $1,000 flagships.
 The Z Flip 3 shoots solid video that captures fine detail, motion, and color.
-The footage I captured looked very good when blown up on my high-resolution monitor.
+The footage we captured looked very good when blown up on a high-resolution monitor.

 What about battery life?

 Used sparingly, the phone can push through a full day.
-But that means taking full advantage of the Cover Screen to view notifications as the hours pass rather than flipping the phone open.
+But that means taking full advantage of the Cover Screen to view notifications rather than flipping the phone open.
 Screen-on time with the display set to the default 120Hz adaptive mode was just over four hours.
-That’s far behind the six-hour minimum we expect from modern flagships in the same price range.
+That’s far behind the six-hour minimum expected from modern flagships in the same price range.

 Charging speeds are on the slow side for a $1,000 phone.

 Samsung gives you plenty of ways to optimize the phone’s power consumption.
-First and foremost, you can dial the display back to a consistent 60Hz, as well as control brightness, time-out length, and the like.
+First and foremost, you can dial the display back to a consistent 60Hz, as well as control brightness, backlight duration, and the like.
 You might also choose to kill off background apps or take advantage of similar power-saving features.
 These things help, but not drastically.

 Related: The best phone charging accessories